 Echeveria shaviana 'Pink Frills'

-Echeveria shaviana ‘Pink Frills’ is a succulent plant up to 8 inches (20 cm) tall, that forms a central rosette up to 12 inches (30 cm) in diameter, surrounded by many offsets.
-Becoming ever more beautiful as it ages, this plant transitions through a palette of mauve purple, silvery blue and green as the foliage matures.
-The leaves are fleshy, pointed, spoon-shaped and up to 5 inches (12.5 cm) long.
-The new leaves in the center of the rosette are mauve purple when they emerge.
-All of the leaves have bright pink edges that become frilly as they age.
-Orange-pink flowers are produced on narrow, arching wands in summer.
+Echeveria shaviana 'Pink Frills' is a succulent plant that forms a central rosette surrounded by many offsets.
+The rosettes grow up to 8 inches (20 cm) in diameter.
+The leaves have brighter colors than the species, ranging from mauve purple and silvery blue to green, with bright pink edges that become frilly as they age.
+They are fleshy, spoon-shaped, pointed, and up to 5 inches (12.5 cm) in length.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).